The page has been translated by Gen AI.

 ExecStart=/usr/local/bin/node_exporter \

---collector.disable-defaults \ # Disable default metrics
+--collector.disable-defaults \ # Disable default collectors

 --collector.meminfo \ # Enable memory metrics

---collector.filesystem # Block Storage Enable filesystem metrics
+--collector.filesystem # Enable block storage filesystem metrics

 Restart=on-failure